wavefunction91/GauXC/README.md

 @article{williams2021achieving,
   title={Achieving performance portability in Gaussian basis set density functional
-         theory on accelerator based architectures in NWChemEx}, author={Williams-Young, David B and Bagusetty, Abhishek and de Jong, Wibe A and Doerfler, Douglas and van Dam, Hubertus JJ and V{\'a}zquez-Mayagoitia, {\'A}lvaro and Windus, Theresa L and Yang, Chao}, journal={Parallel Computing},
+         theory on accelerator based architectures in NWChemEx}, author={Williams--Young, David B and Bagusetty, Abhishek and de Jong, Wibe A and Doerfler, Douglas and van Dam, Hubertus JJ and V{\'a}zquez-Mayagoitia, {\'A}lvaro and Windus, Theresa L and Yang, Chao}, journal={Parallel Computing},